jhubbardsf/vite-plugin-svelte-console-remover/README.md

 ---

-Note for SvelteKit Users: After creating this it was pointed out to me that there is an esbuild config that can accomplish the same result, using [drop](https://esbuild.github.io/api/#drop).
+Note: After creating this it was pointed out to me that there is an esbuild config that can accomplish the same result, using [drop](https://esbuild.github.io/api/#drop).